nonkiru/nonkiru.art/src/about.md

 <div>

 Hello, and thank you for stopping by my little website on the world wide web!
 I'm an artist who lives in Australia.
-It's nice to meet you, internet traveller!
+It's nice to meet you, internet traveler!

 I've always admired the indie web!
 I wanted to make my own little site too.
 I think the idea of how this site could be stumbled upon many years in the future is really neat!
 I hope the future is a nice place to you, but if it isn't, I hope my funny little site can cheer you up!